 Mahle makes a big bore kit using 97 mm pistons, giving 1043 cc.

-Pistons are purposely tapered to be bigger at the skirt end, so be careful when measuring things.
+Pistons are purposely tapered to be bigger at the skirt end, so be careful when measuring them.

-PISTONS AND RINGS ARE TO BE INSTALLED ""LIGHTLY"" OILED...not dry.
-Lightly means the faintest amount of oil that can be used as an oily film, it does NOT mean squirting with an oil can!
-A few drops, spread with fingers.
-Perhaps a FAINTLY oily rag on the cylinder walls and the pistons and rings.
+Pistons, rings, and cylinders are to be installed "very lightly oiled".
+This means the faintest amount of oil that can be used as an oily film, it does NOT mean squirting with an oil can!
+A few drops, ON YOUR FINGERS/HANDS, then spread with those fingers/hands on the cylinder walls and the pistons and rings.
 I use a straight mineral oil, not a multigrade; but you can use, if you wish, a multigrade semi-synthetic if that happens to be your regular engine oil.
 No full synthetic oils.

 08/31/2011: More ring clarifications, photos.

 09/05/2012: Add QR code; add language button; change Google ad code, minor other.